Aluminum-Cased Ammo: Aluminum Casings Explained

 CCI Ammunition is one of the most well-known producers of aluminum-cased cartridges, having popularized this style with their "Blazer" line of ammunition.
 However, if you are looking for aluminum-cased ammo in 9mm, .40 S&W or .45 ACP, Blazer is hard to beat.

-One big reason that aluminum is gaining fans among the shooting public is cost savings.
+The difference between brass vs. aluminum is a common question.
+One big reason that aluminum bullets are gaining fans among the shooting public is cost savings.
 The price of brass fluctuates based on the current price of copper, and during certain times it can be relatively expensive to mass produce brass-cased ammunition.
 There's an easy solution found in aluminum, due to more stability in price that is considerably less than brass.
 An interesting side note is that this metal is also tough enough for use in aircraft while being remarkably light (about 1/3 the weight of brass).

 Aluminum-cased ammo has had its proponents and detractors since its introduction in the early 1980s, but demand continues among those who want a cheap alternative to brass-cased ammunition.
-Today, only two major manufacturers are producing aluminum-cased ammo – Federal and CCI.
+Today, only two major manufacturers are producing aluminum-cased ammo – Federal (with Federal aluminum 9mm among its most popular) and CCI.

-Although not in huge demand for small arms ammunition, aluminum-cased ammo is the standard for tank and auto cannon shells, such as the 120mm rounds used in the Abrams tank and the 30mm ammo used in the GAU-8 – most commonly found in the A-10 Warthog.
+Although not in huge demand for small arms ammunition, aluminum ammo is the standard for tank and auto cannon shells, such as the 120mm aluminum rounds used in the Abrams tank and the 30mm ammo used in the GAU-8 – most commonly found in the A-10 Warthog.